 What connects us to other people?
-One commonality: we share an evolutionary path with similar internal templates.
+One commonality: we share an evolutionary path that gave us very similar internal templates.
 That’s what the ‘House Experiment’ demonstrates so well.
 Asked to “draw a house as if they’re five years old,” people draw almost identical images, without looking at anyone else’s work, no matter where they come from.
-The drawings above are by eight people, born and/or raised in eight different countries in three continents.
+The drawings above are by eight people, born and/or raised in eight different countries on three different continents.

 Cultural preferences sometimes creep in, such as in the house above, by someone from Morocco, Northern Africa – but, most often they do not.
 In fact, it’s astonishing to see two people, at different events, coming from opposite sides of the planet, draw nearly identical houses, as below:

-It just goes to show, no matter our background, we are more the same than we realize and what we most like to see, what most grabs our attention – is pre-set; a version of the face, the pre-eminent pattern for a social species’ development and survival.
+How can this be?
+It goes to show that, no matter our background, we are more the same than we realize and what we most like to see, what most grabs our attention – is pre-set; a version of the face, the pre-eminent pattern for a social species’ development and survival.

 So, no surprise then, to find the primal pattern happily greeting everyone at the busy International Terminal at JFK airport in NYC – fact is, not only is it what we all draw, it’s also, really, the only choice, worldwide, for drawing us all in.